Nitrous oxide emissions from nitric acid production

 Secondary N2O abatement solutions consist of a catalyst located right underneath the primary gauzes.
 Its operation requires no additional heat or energy input.
 The very high-temperature levels inside the ammonia oxidation reactor are sufficient to ensure effective operation.
 The highest abatement efficiencies reached by these technologies are around 95 per cent.

 Alternatively, tertiary N2O abatement technology is installed as a separate reactor, where the tail gas is treated before exiting the production process.
-A wide spectrum of configurations has been developed by different technology providers so that they can obtain high performances for a large range of temperatures of the tail gas, or in combination with NOx abatement, typically achieving more than 95 per cent of abatement rate.
+A wide spectrum of configurations has been developed by different technology providers so that they can obtain high performances for a large range of temperatures of the tail gas, or in combination with NOx abatement, typically achieving more than 95% of abatement rate.

 ————-